Customer Loyalty (The Office): Synopsis

-Dwight Schrute (Rainn Wilson) is upset that Darryl Philbin (Craig Robinson) will be leaving Dunder-Mifflin to join Athlead, Jim Halpert's (John Krasinski) startup.
+Dwight Schrute is upset that Darryl Philbin will be leaving Dunder-Mifflin to join Athlead, Jim Halpert's startup.
 He tries to browbeat Darryl into staying with Dunder-Mifflin by tallying up his perceived job failures since taking the Athlead job and holding a meeting on customer loyalty with a customer he describes as "enraged", but who demurs at the characterization.
 When this is ineffective, Dwight joins Darryl's delivery run to make the job more "fun", including ordering a milkshake at a fast food drive-through and throwing it at the server, shouting "Fire in the hole!"
 Morally outraged, Darryl forces Dwight to stay behind and clean up the mess, whereupon another customer pulls the same prank on Dwight himself.
 Darryl later laughs at footage of the event that has been uploaded onto the internet, saying that this is what he will miss when he moves to Philadelphia.

-Nellie Bertram (Catherine Tate) assigns Erin Hannon (Ellie Kemper) and Pete Miller (Jake Lacy) to a social media project that meets with some success.
+Nellie Bertram assigns Erin Hannon and Pete Miller to a social media project that meets with some success.
 She notices the two flirting with each other for the first time and assumes that she brought it on with the project, citing several unintentional double entendres in her project e-mails.
-She feels guilty because Erin is Andy Bernard's (Ed Helms) girlfriend and Andy recommended Nellie to the adoption agency, and is afraid that Andy will fire her when he finds out.
+She feels guilty because Erin is Andy Bernard's girlfriend and Andy recommended Nellie to the adoption agency, and is afraid that Andy will fire her when he finds out.
 She hijacks Dwight's customer loyalty meeting to talk about fidelity in relationships, which soon zeroes in on Erin and Pete.
 Nellie also ends the social media project so they will not be able to flirt.
 Shamed by Nellie's fidelity speech, Erin assumes a coldly professional attitude towards Pete.
-However, a talk with Toby Flenderson (Paul Lieberstein) reminds Nellie that Andy was not the best boyfriend to Erin and Nellie has second thoughts.
+However, a talk with Toby Flenderson reminds Nellie that Andy was not the best boyfriend to Erin and Nellie has second thoughts.
 She soon restarts the project, "forcing" Erin and Pete to work together again, much to their delight.